Upgrade To a New Release

 Version 2.5 will slightly extend the database schema used.
 Therefore, you will have to perform the database migration steps.

 Some configuration arguments have changed.
-While rewrite rules are in-place for backwards compatibility, we recommend that you test your configuration prior to upgrading and update the settings to avoid using deprecated flags.
+While rewrite rules are in place for backward compatibility, we recommend that you test your configuration before upgrading and update the settings to avoid using deprecated flags.

-IMPORTANT: Existing domains and domain managers need to be reconfigured to keep on working.
+IMPORTANT: Existing sync domains and sync domain managers need to be reconfigured to keep on working.
 It is important that before attempting the binary upgrade, you configure the currently used protocol version explicitly:

 canton.domains.mydomain.init.domain-parameters.protocol-version = 3

-If you started the domain node accidentally before changing your configuration, your participants won’t be able to reconnect to the domain, as they will fail with a message like:
+If you started the sync domain node accidentally before changing your configuration, your participants won’t be able to reconnect to the sync domain, as they will fail with a message like:

 canton.domains.mydomain.init.domain-parameters.protocol-version = 3